 How often have you heard someone say, ‘If I was him/her I would have said or done things differently!’ as a way of negative judgment against words or an action that someone else has used or taken?

 Most people believe that if they were in another person’s ‘shoes’ (in the exact same situation that they were in) that they would do things differently.
-It is however pointless and erroneous to judge someone else’s choices and actions based on our own set of experiences.
+However, it is pointless and erroneous to judge someone else’s choices and actions based on our own set of experiences.
 They have been shaped by their own personal life experiences, which are different from ours.
-They are unique, and if we were, in fact, walking in their shoes we would in effect be them and therefore do exactly as they have done.
+They are unique, and if we were walking in their shoes we would in effect be them and therefore we would do exactly as they have done.

 Why are we judgmental?

-Most of us were taught from a young age to judge others as a way of comparing ‘how we are doing’ so that we can gain a measure of ‘where we are’ in life, and if we are doing ‘ok.’
+Most of us were taught from a young age to judge others as a way of comparing how we are doing so that we can gain a measure of where we are and determine if we are doing ok.
 We picked this habit up from those that were responsible for filling our impressionable minds with information when we were young.
 Therefore, if those who had influence over us while we were growing up were judgmental against others, as well as against themselves, then we are likely to have developed similar traits.

 The people that surround us and grew up in similar circumstances to us are likely to also have similar habits/patterns of thinking as they learned from the same people that we did.
 So we can also expect them to be comparing themselves to us as well as to everyone else that they come into contact with.
 The need to judge or compare ourselves to others seems to be a characteristic shared by much of the world’s population.

 It is important to remember that when other people comment on our lives that they are viewing us through their filter of understanding which is made up of their programming and their experience.
 This means that different people will have different opinions and reactions to what we do and say based on how they themselves view the world.

 We will then receive various different judgments, (thoughts and ideas,) about what we have said or done, and often they will vary from what we believe.